 - Unblocks US Netflix, Amazon Prime, YouTube, Hulu

 PureVPN is an incredibly useful VPN service that offers a wide variety of features that go above and beyond.
 Have you ever wanted virus protection on your device?
 How about malware shields, app blocking, and DNS-level website filters?
 With PureVPN you get access to all of these and more, including 256-bit encryption, a zero-logging policy on all traffic, DNS leak protection, and an automatic kill switch.
 PureVPN provides great speeds with a large network of 2,000+ servers across 140 countries, ensuring you can connect and defeat throttling anywhere in the world.

 Stop Verizon Throttling – Other Methods

-VPNs are great all-purpose tools that can usually defeat throttling efforts in an instant.
+VPNs are great all-purpose tools that can usually defeat throttling efforts from Verizon in an instant.
 For more stubborn ISPs, though, you’ll want to deploy stronger measures to keep your connection fast and secure.
 Below are some of the most common alternatives to stop throttling.